kplrio/lets-encrypt-azure/docs/Extension Points.md

 # New Service Implementation

-After reviewing the prior files and ensuring you understand all of it, start by implementing you're `AzureApiGatewayClient` in the same area as the others.
-Then add an additional switch to the functions.
-Addd your 'AzApiGateway' definition to the existing switch case in the `RenewalOptionParser.ParseTargetResource` method.
+After reviewing the prior files and ensuring you understand all of it, start by implementing you're `AzureApiGatewayServiceClient` in the same area as the others.
+Implement a new target resource object that implements the `IResource` interface, this will contain the business logic behind deciding whether to issue a new a certificate.
+Finally, add your 'AzApiGateway' switch case in the `RenewalOptionParser.ParseTargetResource` method which handles the instantiation of your new target resource object.